DARK-KNIGHTKN/DARK-KNIGHTKN/README.md

 ## It's not who you are underneath, it's what you do defines you!

+I am a :male_detective:, that discovers hidden truth's from Data

 <!--
 **DARK-KNIGHTKN/DARK-KNIGHTKN** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:
-I am a :male_detective: looking to uncover hidden truth's from Data

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...